dokugo/avs/README.md

 Run with Docker:

 1. Setup env vars via `.env` file in the root folder
-2. Run `docker-compose -d --build`
+2. Run `docker-compose up -d --build`

 If you don't want to use Docker (you'll have to setup the database by yourself):